February 07, 2025

 3. Concentration of Reactants

-- Effect on Reaction Rate: As previously mentioned, higher concentrations of reactants lead to more collisions between particles, which generally increases the reaction rate.
-More reactant molecules or ions in a given volume increases the probability of successful collisions.
+- Effect on Reaction Rate: As previously mentioned, higher concentrations of reactants lead to more collisions between particles, which generally increase the reaction rate.
+More reactant molecules or ions in a given volume increase the probability of successful collisions.

 4. Surface Area of Reactants